linyuehzzz/linyuehzzz.github.io/index.md

 <img src="assets/photo.jpeg" alt="Alt Text" width="20%" />

-I am Assistant Instructional Professor of GIScience in Division of the Social Sciences and the College at the [University of Chicago](https://www.uchicago.edu/).
-My research is situated at the intersection of geospatial data, computation, and human values.
-One stream of my research is to develop new geospatial computing methods to process, analyze, and visualize geospatial data for urban and regional applications.
-I am also interested in improving decision-making with geospatial computing by promoting privacy, transparency, and fairness.
+I am Assistant Instructional Professor of GIScience at the [Center for Spatial Data Science](https://spatial.uchicago.edu/), [University of Chicago](https://www.uchicago.edu/).
+My research is situated at the intersection of **data**, **computation**, and **human values**.
+My research aims to answer the question: How can we develop computational methods, which are increasingly complex, to embody social responsibility, preserve privacy, and be used to understand and mitigate inequalities and injustices?
+To achieve this, (1) I integrate social justice principles into geospatial methods to address the needs of individuals and communities with varying levels of vulnerability.
+(2) I develop methods to protect individual privacy while maintaining the utility of geospatial data.
+(3) In addition, I am intersted in exploring how new geospatial computing methods can help understand and reduce inqeualities and improve quality of life.

 **Interests**